 Two Primary Types of Fire Alarm Systems

-Fire alarms and their life safety components are required for fire detection, signaling, and emergency communication demands by the National Fire Protection Association (NFPA 72) and your local Authorities Having Jurisdiction (AHJ).
+Commercial fire alarms and their life safety components are required for fire detection, signaling, and emergency communication demands by the National Fire Protection Association (NFPA 72) and your local Authorities Having Jurisdiction (AHJ).
+However, there is not a one-size-fits-all solution.
+There are different types of fire alarm systems based on your business.

 Depending on many factors, including your occupancy classification, NFPA 72 and your local AHJ will dictate which type of comprehensive fire alarm system your retail or big box store, grocery store, restaurant, or distribution or warehouse facility is required to use.
 There are two primary types of commercial fire alarm systems to choose from – conventional and addressable.